Working with Shared Libraries | Set 2

 Stay tuned, we haven’t even explored 1/3rd of shared library concepts.
 More advanced concepts in the later articles.

-It is workbook like article.
+It is workbook like an article.
 You won’t gain much unless you practice and do some research.

 1. Create similar example and write your won function in the shared library.
 Invoke the function in another application.